Trey Diller: Carolina Panthers

 After going undrafted, Diller signed with the Carolina Panthers on April 26, 2013.
 He caught 2 passes for 19 yards in the preseason, additionally returning 2 punts for a combined 41 yards, and making 2 tackles.
 Diller was cut from the team after being placed on injury reserve.

 New Orleans Voodoo

 After briefly practicing with the Los Angeles Kiss, Diller signed with the New Orleans VooDoo of the Arena Football League on March 5, 2015.
 He was released by the team before the season due to a reoccurring knee injury.
-He shortly after retired from football.
+He shortly thereafter retired from football.

 Personal life

-Trey Diller retired from professional football after reoccurring injuries began affecting his personal life.
+Trey Diller retired from professional football after reoccurring injuries began to affect his personal life.
 He briefly coached at Sam Houston State but currently owns his own business, Inspire Productions.

-On July 17, 2017, Diller was severely injured in a car accident near Luling, Texas in which his truck rear-ended a semi-truck trailer at high speeds.
+On July 17, 2017, Diller was severely injured in a car accident near Luling, Texas, in which his truck rear-ended a semi-truck trailer at high speeds.
 He was hospitalized for several months, while driver, friend, and Army veteran Justin Hartley was fatally injured.